 - In my opinion, the secret to a great-tasting protein shake lies in choosing high-quality, natural ingredients.

 Why a Protein Powder May Taste Bad?

 A protein powder may taste bad because you simply don’t like the ingredients.
+In that case, you can switch to a high-protein diet or sweeten an unflavored protein powder yourself.
 But there are a few additional reasons you should be aware of.